-Warwick Translates is the first literary translation summer school to be held at the University of Warwick.
-It offers the opportunity to translate texts across the literary genres into English, working with leading professional translators.
+Warwick Translates offers the opportunity to translate texts across the literary genres into English, working with leading professional translators.
 Groups will be limited to a maximum of 20 students to allow for individual attention, and places will be allocated on a strictly “first-come-first-served” basis.

-The course will be taught in an all-day workshop environment using a variety of texts including non-fiction (essays, journalism, academic) and fiction (poetry, fantasy, children's literature and crime writing etc.) There will be plenty of opportunities for networking with publishers, agents, Warwick staff and one another.
-Lunch time events will include discussion panels with publishers and editors.
-Evening events will include a Translation Slam and a Keynote Lecture by Preti Taneja entitled ‘Translating Shakespeare in conflict and post-conflict zones: the challenge to “universal” human rights’.
+The course will be taught in an all-day workshop environment using a variety of texts including non-fiction (essays, journalism, academic) and fiction (poetry, fantasy, children's literature and crime writing etc.).
+There will be plenty of opportunities for networking with publishers, agents, Warwick staff and one another.
+Lunch time and evening events will be organised: more details to follow soon.

-Attendees can choose to work in one language or to split their time between two languages by attending morning workshops in one and afternoon workshops in the other language.
-To see timings of workshops and events download the programme.
+Attendees can choose to work in one language or to split their time between two languages by attending morning workshops in one language and afternoon workshops in the other language.
+To see timings of workshops and events download the programme (coming soon).
+Events on the first day will start slightly later than normal to allow for travel time to Warwick.

 Arabic – Ruth Ahmedzai Kemp